 UK Construction: Positive momentum continued in the first half, with strong delivery contributing to a 67% increase in underlying profit from operations.
 The Group's market-leading position in the UK infrastructure market is built on its unmatched scale and vertically integrated capability for delivering major projects.
-These include: Hinkley Point C, where the marine work is progressing well and remains on schedule to be completed in the second half of 2023; HS2 Area North, where the 2,000 tonne tunnel boring machine completed its second one mile journey underneath an ancient Warwickshire wood, marking the culmination of a three-year operation, from site set-up to the completed and concrete works are progressing at pace.
+These include: Hinkley Point C, where the marine work is progressing well and remains on schedule to be completed in the second half of 2023; HS2 Area North, where the 2,000 tonne tunnel boring machine completed its second one mile journey underneath an ancient Warwickshire wood, marking the culmination of a three-year operation, from site set-up to the completion of the second breakthrough; and Old Oak Common, where the diaphragm walls and piling to the HS2 Box have been completed and concrete works are progressing at pace.
 In March, The Department for Transport announced delays to parts of the HS2 project and various highways schemes, driven by Government funding restrictions.
 Having worked through the change order on HS2 and rebalanced the workload, the Group sees no material change to its forecasts.